Rumi Collection

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Fan Your Flames is a popular perfume by Nishane for women and men and was released in 2016.
-The scent is woody-spicy.
+A popular perfume by Nishane for women and men, released in 2016.
+The scent is spicy-woody.
 Projection and longevity are above-average.
 It is still in production.

 Pronunciation